warisahmed1293/thepeculiardesigner-nextjs/src/data/services/service-1.md

       <p>With our advanced software, we are able to provide you with a lifelike visualisation of your space, allowing you to explore a range of design options, materials, and colour schemes in a hyper realistic visual.</p>
     divider: true

-  - layout: 2
-    title: Construction Services
-    content:
-     <p>If you're considering expanding your home, our team of experts are on hand to assist you with everything from architectural designs and planning to the construction phase.</p>
-      <p>We create custom joinery that perfectly fits your space.
-From stunning media units to luxurious walk-in wardrobes and fully bespoke kitchens, we've got you covered!</p>
-      <p>Many people tend to overlook this part of their home, but we believe that both the interior and exterior should have a cohesive flow.
-We'll help you create an outdoor space that not only looks fantastic but also functions beautifully for you and your family.</p>
-    list:
-      - 3D Modeling
-      - Programs to Map Territory
-      - Robotics and AI Technology
-      - Material Simulation
-    divider: false

 sidebar:
   title: Info Areas
   items: